 Residing in South America, the maned wolves are believed to represent the largest canidae species in the local region.
 Maned Wolf look more like foxes instead of wolves and are the only member of the Chrysocon genus.
 They are known by many names in the local area, such as aguara guazu, borochi and kayak.

 Let’s check out some unique facts about these maned wolves.

 Species: C. brachyurus

-Maned wolves live for 12-15 years.
+Maned wolves live for about 12 to 15 years.

 Here you can find out all about thousands of mammals, reptiles, birds, amphibians, and fishes walking, flying, and swimming the Earth.

 © 2018 (Animals Planet).
 All rights reserved.
 Reproduction in whole or in part without permission is prohibited.